OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Solution-overview.md

 **messageReaction:** When the user reacts to a message sent by the bot, Teams sends the bot a `messageReaction` [event](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-notifications#reactions).
 We don't use this information in the initial version, we plan to do so in the future.

-**filConsent:** When the user accepts/decline the file consent card sent by the bot, Team sends the bot a `fileConsentAccept` or `fileConsentDecline` [event](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/conversations/send-and-receive-files?tabs=dotnet).On user's consent file is uploaded to user's One Drive.
+**fileConsent:** When the user accepts/decline the file consent card sent by the bot, Team sends the bot a `fileConsentAccept` or `fileConsentDecline` [event](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/conversations/send-and-receive-files?tabs=dotnet).On user's consent file is uploaded to user's One Drive.

 ## Azure Function